TIBCOSoftware/mashling/docs/gateway/README.md

 ### <a name="routes"></a>Routes

-Routes define the actual exection logic of a dispatch.
+Routes define the actual execution logic of a dispatch.
 Each route in a dispatch comes with a condition value in the `if` key.
 The mashling engine will evaluate this condition within the trigger context.
-The first route with a condition to evaulate to `true` will then be the route executed.
+The first route with a condition to evaluate to `true` will then be the route executed.
 Only **one** route is executed per triggered flow.
 Once a route is selected by the mashling engine the steps defined therein will be evaluated and executed in the order in which they are defined.
 If a route is marked as `"async": true` then the execution will be asynchronous and the trigger will immediately be returned a response.

 A simple route looks like: